Spain - Day 23 : Lourdes

 We were just outside Lourdes.
-Via a bicycle path running over an old railway track we arrived.
+Via a bicycle path running over an old railway track, we arrived.
 In the touristy center, with many souvenir shops, we parked our bikes.
-Hopefully they would still be there by the time we returned.
-At a bakery we bought some pastries.
-At the souvenir shops you could buy everything you could imagine.
-Before we got there I already joked to Bram about how we should buy 'I love Lourdes' t-shirts so we could wear clean clothes in the bus.
-Before we had walked 10 meters we already saw some.
-They also sold Maria shaped water bottles to fill with holy water.
-There were thousands of crosses, medaillons, chains, and candles.
+Hopefully, they would still be there by the time we returned.
+At a bakery, we bought some pastries.
+At the souvenir shops, you could buy everything you could imagine.
+Before we got there, I already joked with Bram about how we should buy 'I love Lourdes' t-shirts so we could wear clean clothes on the bus.
+Before we had walked 10 meters, we already saw some.
+They also sold Maria-shaped water bottles to fill with holy water.
+There were thousands of crosses, medallions, chains, and candles.
 The thousands of Maria statues looked just like toy armies.
-I looked for a medallion of Saint Christoffel, the patron saint of travellers.
+I looked for a medallion of Saint Christoffel, the patron saint of travelers.
 There were so many kinds that I couldn't find any.

 We walked towards Lourdes' cave, where you could bathe in holy water.
 It was very crowded.
 Although there were many people it was very calm.
 There was a church service going on in many languages.
-A bit further you could light up a candle, which we both did.
+You could light, which we both did.
 Not that we are very religious.